wp-plugins/excitel-click-to-call/readme.txt

 First release

 = 1.1 =
-Changed :
-1. Description
-2. Texts on the page of the plugin
+Changed description and texts on the page of the plugin